Organic Theater Company: History

 Its first play was a production of Richard III but harassment from the local officials of Madison caused the production to be moved to three different venues before closing.
 In 1970 at the invitation of Paul Sills, Organic moved to Chicago where Sills helped the theater find a home in the Holy Covenant Church where they produced original adaptations of George Orwell's Animal Farm and Homer's Odyssey.
 When Sills took his production of Story Theater to Los Angeles that summer he invited Organic to produce at his Body Politic Theater on Lincoln Avenue.
 The company ended up staying there over three years where it produced Candide which was invited by Joseph Papp to the Public Theater in New York.
 They also produced Poe by playwright Stephen Most and Warp! by Stuart Gordon and Bury St. Edmund(pseudonym for Lenny Kleinfeld), an original science-fiction epic adventure in three parts.
 Warp! was produced on Broadway at the Ambassador Theater in 1973.

 Returning to Chicago, the company set up shop in the Uptown Center Hull House on Beacon Street.
 The new company included Joe Mantegna, Dennis Franz and Meshach Taylor.
 Their first production there was The Wonderful Ice Cream Suit by Ray Bradbury.
 This was followed by Bloody Bess - A Tale of Piracy and Revenge by John Ostrander and William J. Norris.

 In 1974 they presented the world premiere of Sexual Perversity in Chicago by David Mamet.
 That same year they embarked on their first European tour playing in Amsterdam, Brussels, and Hamburg.

 Returning to Chicago they produced a two part adaptation of Mark Twain's Adventures of Huckleberry Finn.
 This production toured the United States and Europe.
 In the next few years Organic worked with Roald Dahl to present Switch Bitch and Kurt Vonnegut Jr.'s The Sirens of Titan In 1976 they created Bleacher Bums and toured the show throughout the United States and presented the show at The American Place Theater.
 It was adapted for television and aired nationally on PBS in 1979.
 In 1985, with Stuart Gordon directing, Organic Theatre, in collaboration with Goodman Theatre staged a shortened version of its earlier two-evening Huckleberry Finn in Chicago.
 The production was also recorded on stage for a WTTW-TV special.
-The cast included a young Hedwig's Angry Inch creator John Cameron Mitchell as Huck, Tom Towles as Pap, Meshach Taylor as Jim, Eric Berg as Tom Sawyer, and an ensemble consisting of Carolyn Purdy-Gordon, Roberta Custer, Peter Van Wagner, Michael Fosberg, and Richard Henzel.
+The cast included a young Hedwig and the Angry Inch creator John Cameron Mitchell as Huck, Tom Towles as Pap, Meshach Taylor as Jim, Eric Berg as Tom Sawyer, and an ensemble consisting of Carolyn Purdy-Gordon, Roberta Custer, Peter Van Wagner, Michael Fosberg, and Richard Henzel.

 In 1981 Organic renovated the Buckingham Theater on Clark Street where it worked with author Mary Renault to adapt her book The King Must Die to the stage.
 This was followed by a musical adaptation of William Kotzwinkle's book Dr. Rat by June Shellene and Richard Fire and the company's longest running show E/R conceived by Dr. Ronald Berman.